6 of the best dermaplaning tools on the internet

 Defined by the CEO of Hollywood Browzer, Amy Anzel, dermaplaning is "a non-invasive procedure that exfoliates and softens the skin by removing dead skin cells and peach fuzz.
 As well as hair removal, it's used to treat hyperpigmentation and textural irregularities in the skin, such as large pores, small wrinkles, or fine lines.
 The pain-free, at-home treatment is also said to improve makeup application, enhance overall skin clarity and brighten the skin."

 A dermaplaning tool is an exfoliating blade similar to one's used in a manual or electric razor.
 The blade removes dead skin, imperfections and peach fuzz.
-This process was traditionally done by pros, but it's now accessible to anyone and can be done in the comfort of your own home.
+This process was traditionally done by pros.
+Now, it's accessible to anyone and you can do it in the comfort of your own home.
 You can find some great dermaplaning products both in stores and online.

 It's pretty much shaving while leaving you with a super smooth face (and no, your hair won't grow back thicker or darker!).
 It's also pain-free, which is great if you're scared to use even the best epilators on the market.